griptape-ai/griptape-docs/docs/griptape-framework/data/image-generation-engines.md

 ## Overview

-Image generation engines facilitate the use of [image generation drivers](../structures/image-generation-drivers.md) by image generation tasks and tools.
-Each image generation engine defines a `run` method that accepts the inputs necessary for each image generation mode and provides the request to the configured image generation driver.
+Image generation Engines facilitate the use of [image generation drivers](../structures/image-generation-drivers.md) by image generation Tasks and Tools.
+Each image generation Engine defines a `run` method that accepts the inputs necessary for its image generation mode and provides the request to the configured Driver.

-#### Rulesets
+### Image Generation Engine Rulesets

-[Rulesets](../structures/rulesets.md) provided to image generation engines are combined with prompts, providing further instruction to image generation models.
-In addition to typical Rulesets, image generation engines support Negative Rulesets as arguments to their `run()` methods.
+[Rulesets](../structures/rulesets.md) provided to image generation Engines are combined with prompts, providing further instruction to image generation models.
+In addition to typical Rulesets, image generation Engines support Negative Rulesets as arguments to their `run()` methods.
 Negative Rulesets are used by [image generation drivers](../structures/image-generation-drivers.md) with support for prompt weighting and used to influence the image generation model to avoid undesirable features and characteristics described by negative prompts.

 ### Prompt Image Generation Engine

-This image generation engine facilitates generating images from text prompts.
+This Engine facilitates generating images from text prompts.

 ```python
 from griptape.engines import PromptImageGenerationEngine